kevinic/gtl/gtl/README.rst

 certain lazy evaluations possible (such as range splicing, joining, & etc).
 It also makes abstracting enumerators easier.

-Instead of move constructors, the containers have insertion methods that simply take a functor, which can be used to construct raw memory in any fashion.
+Emplacement in containers is done through functors instead of ravlue references, which allows the user to construct raw memory in any fashion.

 Associative containers are discouraged and excluded from the library.